 Where do you start when you want to buy a mobile home with bad credit?
 Options are available if you want to put in the time.
 The application processes can be long and involved, but there are a few strategies to help you get ready to make the purchase, and places to turn for getting a mobile home loan.

 There are three primary options:

 - Plan on a large down payment, 20 percent or better of the transaction value

 - Search out seller/owner financing

 - Obtain a personal loan from a friend or relative

 Where to Turn When You Need Mobile Home Financing for Poor Credit?

-You can finance through the dealer where you buy the home, or approach a credit union, which typically are more open to lending for mobile homes than other financial institutions.
+You can finance through the mobile home dealer where you buy the home, or approach a credit union, which typically are more open to lending than other mobile home financing companies.
 Many communities today offer owner/seller financing options for existing homes.

 A Federal Housing Administration loan may work with a 500 or better credit score.
 The loan can be obtained whether your home is, or will be, on land owned or not.
 In other words, you may be able to get an FHA loan if your home will sit on leased land in a manufactured home community.

 FHA loan also have loan amount limits to consider.
 As of 2017, the limit for a manufactured home is $69,678.
 If you only want to buy the lot, the limit is $23.226.
 The limit is $92,904 for both the manufactured home and the property.